freeciv/freeciv-web/README.md

      and edit it to suit your needs.
    - Copy scripts/configuration.sh.dist to scripts/configuration.sh and edit it to suit your needs.
    - Copy publite2/settings.ini.dist to publite2/settings.ini and edit it to suit your needs.
    - You may wish to create a freeciv/dl_freeciv.sh if you have trouble with your Internet connection and build the Freeciv server often.
-See freeciv/dl_freeciv_default.sh
+See freeciv/dl_freeciv_default.sh and freeciv/dl_freeciv_from_git_svn.sh.dist

 6. Start and stop Freeciv-web with the following commands: